builtbymatthew/builtbymatthew/README.md

 ## Hi there 👋

-My name is Matthew Pearson, and I’m an Electronics and Computer Engineering student with a strong interest in embedded systems, hardware-software integration, and building practical tech solutions.
+My name is Matthew Pearson, and I am a Computer Engineering student with a strong interest in embedded systems, hardware-software integration, and building practical tech solutions.

 - 🛠️ I’m currently developing an iOS application that enhances a wireless automotive telemetry system already in use.
   - [Product Website](https://elexprep.wixsite.com/laplogic)